-- Investigate recent discoveries such as the Higgs boson and gravitational waves. - See how physics underpins other science disciplines, including medicine and engineering. - Develop high-level analytical, numerical modelling and problem-solving skills.
+- Explore the full spectrum of topics, from atom optics and BECs to particle physics and quantum science. - Investigate recent discoveries such as the Higgs boson and gravitational waves. - See how physics underpins other science disciplines, including medicine and engineering. - Develop high-level analytical, numerical modelling and problem-solving skills.